coltorapps/builder/docs/src/app/docs/api/react/create-attribute-component/page.md

 This function defines an attribute component for later use within the [`<EntityAttributes />`](/docs/api/react/entity-attributes) component.

-The function is not just a type safety helper compared to [createEntityComponent](/docs/api/react/create-entity-component), because it consumes data from an internal context.
+The function is not just a type safety helper compared to [createEntityComponent](/docs/api/react/create-entity-component), because it consumes data from an internal context behind the scenes.

 ## Reference